Caephas/Quantum-teleportation/Readme.md

 - Python 3.x
 - Cirq
 - Qiskit
-You can install Cirq using pip:
+You can install Cirq and Qiskit using pip:

 ```bash
 pip install cirq